AI Gateway lets you add policies and configure plugins at the API level to improve the security, performance, and maintainability of your APIs.

 Traffic shaping

-Traffic shaping rules monitor the queries per second (QPS) of an API.
+Traffic shaping monitors an API's queries per second (QPS).
 When the QPS reaches a specified threshold, the gateway immediately blocks traffic.
 This prevents sudden traffic spikes from overwhelming the backend service and ensures high availability.

 Circuit breaking policy